We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-“Typical use” refers to the way most women take the pill.
-That may mean you’re several hours late or miss a dose or two in any given month.
+“Typical use” refers to the way most people take the pill.
+That may mean they’re several hours late to take their dose or they miss a dose or two in any given month.
 In this case, the pill is only 91 percent effective in preventing pregnancy.

 If you do skip or miss a dose, play it safe and use backup protection, such as a condom, for at least a week.
 If you went more than a day or two without a dose, it might be safer to use a backup method for up to a month.

 The earliest symptoms of pregnancy can be easy to miss.
-If you notice any of these symptoms, take a pregnancy test to find out your status:
+If you notice any of the symptoms below, take a pregnancy test to find out your status.

-- Morning sickness, which can occur any time of day, may be one of the first signs of pregnancy.
-It involves nausea or vomiting and it can begin within a few weeks of conception.
+Morning sickness may be one of the first signs of pregnancy.
+Although it’s most common in the morning, it can occur any time of day.
+Morning sickness involves nausea or vomiting.
+It can begin within a few weeks of conception.

-- Urinating more than usual may be a sign of pregnancy.
+Urinating more than usual may be a symptom of pregnancy.

-- Wait for the right time to take the test.
 Your hCG levels will begin to climb once the fertilized egg is implanted.
-For some women, this may not be until the first day of your period.
+For some, this may not be until the first day of your period.
 If you can wait until after your missed period, tests may be more accurate.

 Though pregnancy tests are highly accurate, there’s still room for error.
 A few issues can affect your results, but your birth control pill isn’t one of them.
 The hormones in your birth control pill don’t affect a test’s ability to detect hCG.